Grievance Mechanism and Stakeholder Dialogues

-To address internal issues, Mizuho has established a number of consultation systems including a regulatory compliance hotline, a sexual harassment hotline, a consultation service for employees with disabilities, and an employee consultation office.
+To address internal issues, we have established a number of consultation systems, including a regulatory compliance hotline, human rights helpline, and an employee consultation office.
 We are making every effort to provide a system that maintains impartiality while protecting the rights of employees when addressing concerns or responding to complaints.

 We strive to be proactive in two–way communications on human rights and environmental issues with various stakeholders, including equity holders, investors, media, and NGOs, in order to benefit from their advice to further strengthen our efforts to respect human rights.